HusenjanDev/Quartz/content/Other/Reverse Engineering/0000 Decode Me Reverse Engineering Challenge.md

 Press any key to continue . . .
 ```

-I would highly recommend solving the challenges using a programming language as that will allow us to become more familiar with the programming language but also solve complex problems quicker in the future.
+I would highly recommend solving the challenge using Python as it's commonly used to perform complex tasks quickly and efficiently which is important in reverse engineering.
 ## Conclusion

 The [Decode Me Challenge](https://crackmes.one/crackme/69245c422d267f28f69b806e) was actually a really fun reverse engineering challenge which I would highly recommend beginners to try out as it will help them with understanding reverse engineering and assembly code concept more in-depth such as  loops, character replacement, and encoding.